 The only thing we can say against the Jet JWBS-14DXPRO is that it doesn’t come with a rip fence.
 That might have been an intentional choice, as many woodworkers prefer to install their own fences, but it makes this band saw just a little less accessible to beginners.

-All in all, we think that this is the best band saw of 2020.
+All in all, we think that this is the best band saw of the year.

 2. Grizzly G0555LX Band Saw